tabletcorry/haxby/IDEAS.md

 * Add modes/flags to manage only the database within a running postgres
     * Would allow for multiple projects on shared instance without confusion
     * Would require using DROP DATABASE to ensure total wipe
-* A useful `help` mode would be a major plus
-    * List modes one per line, with a brief explanation
-    * Per-mode detailed help
 * And perhaps a man page too!
-    * Trigger help mode if `haxby` is run with no arguments
 * Should be able to apply its configs to a real DB instance, for deployment
     * Then we are really cooking!
 * More ways to do config autodiscovery